1996–97 Montreal Canadiens season

-The 1996–97 Montreal Canadiens season was the club's 88th season.
+The 1996–97 Montreal Canadiens season was the club's 88th season and the first full season at the Molson Centre.
 The Canadiens qualified for the playoffs despite a sub-.500 season.
 The Canadiens were eliminated in the Eastern Conference quarterfinals (the first round) by the New Jersey Devils 4 games to 1.

 Offseason

 Regular season

 On Wednesday, October 16, 1996, the Canadiens scored three short-handed goals in a 4–2 win over the Calgary Flames.

+Pierre Turgeon was traded on October 29, 1996, to the St. Louis Blues.
+Veteran forward Vincent Damphousse was named the new captain.

 The Canadiens finished the regular season 26th in both power-play goals allowed (71) and penalty-killing percentage (79.54%).